Digital Editions

 Every Sunday, the street market La Lagunilla—located near Mexico City’s downtown and famous for its antiques and micheladas—becomes home to one of the city’s most interesting galleries, Galería Tianguis Neza.
 Amid the crowds moving to cumbia, the artist Luis Valverde welcomes curious friends and collectors to discover works sold at precios de tianguis (street-market prices) directly from the artists.

-Valverde launched the project in 2021 to help generate income at a critical moment during the pandemic.
-“We [artists] were having a hard time,” he tells The Art Newspaper.
-“Art is often seen as having only symbolic value, but economic value is important in any profession.
+Valverde launched the project at the height of the pandemic, in 2021, to generate income for himself and his colleagues at a critical moment.
+“We were having a hard time,” he tells The Art Newspaper.
+“Art is often seen as having only symbolic value, but the economic value is important in any profession.
 Many times, artists resist participating in the market.”

-He launched the gallery, in collaboration with the artist David Azael, to create a commercial setting that would feel comfortable for both artists and casual buyers.
-Valverde offers space to friends and to artists who ask for an opportunity to show.
+He launched the gallery, in collaboration with his then-business partner, the artist David Azael, out of a desire to create a commercial setting that would feel comfortable to both artists and casual buyers.
+The selection of featured artists follows a simple process: Valverde offers space to friends and to artists who ask for an opportunity.

-Since it launched, Galería Tianguis Neza has gained momentum.
-On any given Sunday, visitors might encounter artists like Tania Candiani or Teresa Margolles, as well as curators.
-The gallery brings together diverse audiences, with foreigners making up an increasingly important share of its clientele.
+Since it launched more than four years ago, Galería Tianguis Neza has gained momentum.
+On any given Sunday, visitors might encounter artists such as Tania Candiani or Teresa Margolles, as well as important curators browsing the stand.
+The gallery also brings together a highly diverse audience, with foreigners becoming an increasingly important sector of its clientele.

-Four years on, Galería Tianguis Neza’s impact is plainly evident from its surroundings: Jaime Nunó Street has become an art corridor, with other stands selling works by local creators and independent fashion brands.
+Four years on, Galería Tianguis Neza’s impact is evident in its surroundings at La Lagunilla.
+Jaime Nunó Street, where the stand is set up every Sunday, has gradually become an art corridor, with other stands selling works by local creators, as well as independent fashion brands.

 Commercial galleriesMexico CityZona Maco 2026